amare1990/bookstore/README.md

 # Bookstore

 > The objective of this `Bookstore` project milestone, `Initializing the project with components` is to setup the React project with `CRA` cli, and create componenets to be used in the next milestones of the project.
-React is used to create the major componenets of the project to be used for the upcoming milestone of the project.
+React is used to create the major components of the project to be used for the upcoming milestone of the project.

 ## Built With